Hypercellular graphs: partial cubes without $Q_3^-$ as partial cube minor: Conclusions and open questions

-Furthermore we believe, that it is possible to use analogous amalgamation techniques as we did for Theorem~\ref{mthm:amalgam} and Theorem~\ref{mthm:COM} in order to prove: \begin{conjecture} Every finite graph in $\mathcal{S}_4$ is the tope graph of a COM. \end{conjecture}
+In the first part of the paper we have obtained a few results for $\mathcal{S}_4$ similar to those for hypercellular graphs.
+We believe, that it is possible to use analogous amalgamation techniques as we did for Theorem~\ref{mthm:amalgam} and Theorem~\ref{mthm:COM} in order to prove: \begin{conjecture} Every finite graph in $\mathcal{S}_4$ is the tope graph of a COM. \end{conjecture}